industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 ## Asset Manager

-In order to display the data of the lines in the MindSphere, it´s necessary to create the corresponding assets and aspects
+In order to display the data of the lines in MindSphere, it´s necessary to create the corresponding assets and aspects

 1. Go to "library" and select "Aspect Types"